thepirateraccoon/itu-devops-group-noname/README.md

 - Q: Who is responsible for integrating/reviewing contributions?
   - Two persons have to review and accept pull requests to the master branch.

-6) Install Docker, VirtualBox, and Vagrant on your computer.

 ```
-Info relating to how to contribute to the repo should be put in CONTRIBUTION.md
+Info relating to how to contribute to the repo should be put in CONTRIBUTION.md.
+Info relating to todo should be put into 'Github projects' used as backlog.
 ```